bmilinkovic/psychedelics-visualisation/README.md

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## License
+## Licence

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.

-## Acknowledgments
+## Acknowledgements

-- Color palettes inspired by Wes Anderson films
+- Colour palettes inspired by Wes Anderson films
-- Visualization design based on modern data visualization best practices
+- Visualisation design based on modern data visualisation best practices
 - Seaborn and Matplotlib libraries for powerful Python plotting